twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-08-ignorance-and-craving%zh.rst

 (For this point, Sayadaw gave the example of playing with a caned ball.
 Khandha is like the caned ball; avijjā and taṇhā are like right and left feet kicking the ball up and down.
 In one of his talks, he gave another example of the footballer and the ball i.e., soccer.

 The Burmese caned ball was a good example for ignorance and craving to the khandha.
 This was an excellent talk on ignorance and craving for frequent contemplation.
-This talk gave us a lot of insight into the Buddha’s Teachings and the differences between the other schools.)
+This talk gave us a lot of insight into the Buddha’s Teachings and its differences from the other traditions.)

 ------

-revised on 2019-12-02; cited from https://oba.org.tw/viewtopic.php?f=22&t=4371&p=36316#p36316 (posted on 2019-04-13)
+revised on 2021-03-16; cited from https://oba.org.tw/viewtopic.php?f=22&t=4371&p=36316#p36316 (posted on 2019-04-13)

 ------